-As at 31 December 2022, the HMRC value of the Company's qualifying investments (which includes a 12 month disregard for disposals) was 100.00% (2021: 96.59%).
-The Board continues to monitor this and all the VCT qualification requirements very carefully in order to ensure that all requirements are met and that qualifying investments comfortably exceed the current minimum threshold of 80% required for the Company to continue to benefit from VCT tax status.
+On 30 June 2023, the HMRC value of qualifying investments (which includes a 12 month disregard for disposals) was 92.14% (2022: 96.76%).
+The Board continues to monitor this and all the VCT qualification requirements very carefully in order to ensure that all requirements are met and that qualifying investments comfortably exceed the current minimum threshold, which is 80% required for the Company to continue to benefit from VCT tax status.
 The Board and Manager are confident that the qualifying requirements can be met during the course of the year ahead.